Streemo/wilson/README.md

 var postIsSpam = spamDetector.score(myPost.markedSpamNumber, myPost.totalViews, function(wci, rawRatio){
   var length = wci[1] - wci[0]
   var isSpam = !! ourSuperSecretAlgorithmThatDoesntExistYet(length, rawRatio)
-  return isSpam
+  return isSpam;
 })
+myPost.markSpam(postIsSpam) // update the DB
 ```

 #### `wilsonInstance.reset(newConfidence)`

-You can change the confidence level of any instance by calling `.reset(newConfidence)`.
-This will reset the cached values for some constants used in the WCI, but it will not reset the primary coefficient cache, which is where the bulk of the computation already happened.
+Change the confidence level of any instance by calling `.reset(newConfidence)`.
+This will reset only one cached value, but it will not reset the entire Maclaurin coefficient cache (as it is independent of confidence).